Whistleblowing Policy (Public Interest Disclosure)

 The normal procedure to be followed is set out at the end of this policy.
 The procedure has been drawn up to provide safeguards to enable individuals to raise genuine concerns of possible malpractice within the Group whilst balancing this against the need to protect members of staff against uninformed, vexatious or malicious allegations.

-• that a miscarriage of justice has occurred, is occurring or is likely to occur;
+• that a miscarriage of justice has occurred, is occurring or is likely to occur.

-• that the health or safety of any individual has been, is being or is likely to be endangered;
+• that the health or safety of any individual has been, is being or is likely to be endangered.

-• that information tending to show that any of the above is being, or is likely to be concealed.
+• that the environment has been, is being or is likely to be damaged; or that information tending to show that any of the above is being or is likely to be concealed.

 This policy should also be used to report any concerns that you have about any suspicion of bribery, corruption or other potential breach of the Company’s Anti-Corruption and Bribery Policy or Gifts and Hospitality Policy.